sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_4_data_queries.md

 The following rules apply:

 - If no key is specified, all data matching `/context/agencyID/resourceID/version` should be supplied.
+- If no version is specified, the latest stable version of `/context/agencyID/resourceID` should be returned.
+Not supplying a version is only allowed if the key is also absent.

 #### Parameters used to further filter the desired results